mpalaourg/Thesis/server/VM/README.md

 ---

-## Run Server Script
+## Execute server script
-To run the server script even when we aren't connected with the VM ```screen``` will be used.
+To execute the server script even when you aren't connected to VM ```screen``` will be used.
 You can check if it is installed on your system by typing:
 ```sh
 screen --version
 ```